-When a design request has some out of scope elements, the team has to take extra time to assess your request and/or try to find a compromise (to bring it within scope) in order to complete your request.
+When a design request has some out-of-scope elements, the team has to take extra time to assess your request and/or try to find a compromise (to bring it within scope) to complete your request.

 Informing you that your request is out of scope and awaiting your response on suggested workarounds (eg: Asking for a PPT file in a Graphics plan.
 PPT is only available in our Pro & Premium plans.)

-Awaiting for missing information/content needed to complete your request (such as missing files, fixing text sent in the wrong format, etc.)
+Awaiting missing information/content needed to complete your request (such as missing files, fixing text sent in the wrong format, etc.)

 This does not mean all out-of-scope request types have workarounds, though.
 We won't be able to work on some requests at all if they are entirely out of scope.
 Be sure to familiarize yourself with our Official Scope Of Service to know what we can do for you (our scope) and what we can’t (our limitations) for your specific subscription plan.